🔍 User-Agent Parser

 Should I block bots based only on User-Agent?

-No. Combine User-Agent checks with IP intelligence, behavior analysis, and rate limiting for robust bot mitigation.
+No. Combine User-Agent checks with IP intelligence, behavior analysis, and rate limiting for reliable bot mitigation.

 Does this parser send data to a server?